 Step 3 - Hang Drywall

-Anywhere you can hang full four by eight foot sheets of drywall, do so first.
+Anywhere you can hang full 4x8 foot sheets of drywall, do so first.
 As previously mentioned, the process of hanging the drywall is the same in the bathroom as in any other room.
-If you are unfamiliar with the process, follow this link: How to Hang Drywall.

 Some experts argue that hanging drywall horizontally ultimately creates fewer joints to tape.
-Whether you hang drywall horizontally or vertically, it's really just a matter of choice.
+Whether you hang drywall horizontally or vertically, is really just a matter of choice.

 Note that if you are hanging drywall on the ceiling by yourself, a drywall jack is useful.
-Generally, it's better to have a friend help so you avoid any chance of the drywall falling and breaking,
+It's better to have a friend help so you avoid any chance of the drywall falling and breaking,

 Step 4 - Tape and Mud the Joints